Polytechnique Montréal: Research

-Polytechnique is known for its dynamic research, which represented over 40 percent of its budget for the year 2008-2009 (60.5 million CAD research funding).
+Polytechnique is known for its dynamic research, which represented over 40 percent of its budget for the year 2008–2009 (60.5 million CAD research funding).
 Among the engineering faculties/schools in the U15, Polytechnique Montréal leads the way in many areas of research: number of Canada Research Chairs (No. 1), total NSERC grants (No. 1), number of publications in engineering faculties in Canada (No. 5) and NSERC research grants in partnership with industry (No.1).
 Forty research units receive more than 20 percent of the funding and contracts for research in the area of applied science given to Quebec's universities.

 Students and faculty

 Enrolment for 2007 was 3,929 undergraduate and 1,615 graduate students.
 During the 2003 winter semester there were 5713 students enrolled, of them, 1198 were women and 4515 were men.
 There were 3997 undergraduates and 1716 graduate students.

 220 teachers and 150 researchers are part of the school's community.
 Approximately 600 diplomas, 200 masters, and 50 doctorates are awarded each year.

-Notable alumni of the school include: